rydmike/rydmike.github.io/blog_flutter_linting.md

   errors:
     # Without ignore here, we cause import of all_lint_rules to warn, because some rules conflict.
     # We explicitly enabled even conflicting rules and are fixing the conflicts in this file.
-    # Put it to warning temporarily, if you need troubleshoot lint rule settings.
+    # Put it to warning temporarily if you need troubleshoot lint rule settings.
     included_file_warning: ignore

     # Treat missing required parameters as an error, not as a hint or a warning.